top of page

 In today’s fast-paced world, professionals are looking for more meaningful, healthy ways to connect—and it turns out the yoga studio is becoming the new meeting room.

-A recent article in the Financial Times highlights a growing trend among high-powered professionals who are swapping after-work drinks and networking dinners for early-morning hot yoga classes.
+A recent article in the Financial Times spotlighted ID Hot Yoga as part of a growing trend: high-performing professionals choosing early-morning hot yoga over traditional networking events.
 And it’s not hard to see why.

 Why Hot Yoga?

-Hot yoga, practiced in studios heated between 35–40 °C, offers more than just a workout.
-It’s a full-body reset that builds strength, improves flexibility, and sharpens mental clarity—all before most people finish their morning coffee.
+Hot yoga—practiced in rooms heated between 35–40 °C—is more than just a sweat session.
+It’s a complete physical and mental reset that builds strength, improves flexibility, and sharpens clarity.
+Best of all, it happens before most people finish their first coffee.

-Executives from industries like finance, law, and tech are turning to hot yoga not only to manage stress but to connect with colleagues in a more mindful, energizing setting.
-Some companies have even started scheduling team sessions before office hours, replacing traditional social events with mat-based bonding.
+Executives from industries like finance, law, and tech are increasingly turning to hot yoga to manage stress, find focus, and connect with colleagues in a more intentional, energizing environment.
+Many teams now schedule group sessions before office hours, swapping happy hours for shared movement and mindfulness.

 A New Kind of Networking